linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setTextSize(12f)
 ```
 #### Text Font
+This attribute used to set text font
 ```kotlin
   progressCircular.setTextFont(R.font.custom_font)
 ```
 #### Text
 By default the displayed text is the percentage value of the progress
-(progress / max ) *100 ,But we can display the progress value it self or
+(progress / max ) * 100 ,But we can display the progress value itself or
-display no text or display any other text by the following
+display no text or display any custom text by the following
 ```xml
  app:textDisplay="ProgressPercentage"
 ```